fedi-e2ee/public-key-directory-specification/README.md

 Other applications can build atop our Public Key Directory design to build advanced use cases (i.e., authenticated key exchanges for end-to-end encryption).

+### How Does This Help Non-Technical Users?

+The Public Key Directory is a building block for developers.
+Our immediate audience for this specific component is necessarily somewhat technical.

+However, the projects that build *atop* this building block should take pains to minimize the friction for non-technical users.
+(That includes the other projects we will be opening in this GitHub organization!)

 ## Documents In Scope

 * [Architecture](Architecture.md)